tabageos/tabageos/README.md

 Various code examples are here; https://www.tabageos.com/examples

+Alpha version of the documentation is now up here; https://www.tabageos.com/docs

 <!--
 **tabageos/tabageos** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.